 Author and thought leader Deepak Chopra believes, “Attention energizes.
 Intention transforms.”

 Let me repeat that.
-Your intention is creating your reality.
+Your intention is to create your reality.
 That is one powerful phrase.

 When you set an intention, it means that you are fully aware and present in your daily life.